OpenHFT/Chronicle-Map/spec/2-design-overview.md

 > this issue, too.)

-The **update level** is partially exclusive: a thread could hold the segment lock on the update level while some other threads or processes are holding the same lock on the read level, but not the update or write level.
+The **update level** is partially exclusive: a thread could hold the segment lock on the update level while some other threads (across OS processes) are holding the same lock on the read level, but not the update or write level.

 This level is used for "typically read" types of queries, which occasionally should be able to write to the data store, hence need to upgrade to the write level without releasing the lock, for example,